musti2304/music-collection-android/README.md

 You repeat the steps above for each artist that you are following.
 This is time consuming and can be frustrating.

 # What could be the solution?
+An app that shows you the latest releases of music that you like from artists that you are following.

 # Definitions